Explore our parks and gardens

 • Walmer Castle and Gardens

-Built in 1540 as part of Henry VIII’s chain of coastal defences, centuries of domestic refinements have transformed Walmer from a fortress to an elegant stately home with beautiful gardens.
+Built in 1540 as part of Henry VIII’s chain of coastal defences, centuries of domestic refinements have transformed Walmer Castle from a fortress to an elegant stately home with beautiful gardens.

 Walmer Castle viewed from the Queen Mother's Garden, with a lake, portico and topiary